 There are a number of archaeological sites in and around Lampang that attract few visitors such as Wat Phrathat Muen Kruen, the remains of the old city wall, and the Amok Tower.

 Buddhist temples and monasteries

-The city of Chiang Rai has a number of significant temples such as Wat Phrakaew and Wat Phra Singh.
+The city of Chiang Rai has a number of significant temples such as Wat Phra Kaew and Wat Phra Singh.
 It has recently added a couple of “new” Buddhist sites such as the Wat Huay Pla Kang and the Blue Temple.
-Wat Rong Khun is not a temple but an object or art.
+Wat Rong Khun is not a temple but an object of art.
 Wat Sang Kaew Photiyan is another recently constructed temple complex.
-Chiang Saen has several Buddhist temples of historical significance such as Wat Phrathat Pha Ngao and Wat Chom Kitthi.
+Chiang Saen has several Buddhist temples of historical significance such as Wat Phra That Pha Ngao and Wat Chom Kitti.

 The ancient walled city of Chiang Saen is the most significant archaeological site in Chiang Rai province.
 It is worth spending a night in Chiang Saen itself, which is a lovely place on the Mekong River.
-Apart from that the seldom visited ruins of Wiang Lo are of interest.
-The city of Chiang Rai doesn’t have much of archaeological interest, apart from Wat Fang Min.
+Apart from that the seldom-visited ruins of Wiang Lo are of interest.
+The city of Chiang Rai doesn’t have much archaeological interest, apart from Wat Fang Min.

 The Intangible Heritage of Chiang Mai and North Thailand